jaganmn/misc/R_install/README.md

 ## Dependencies

-Take the following steps to ensure that all dependencies are satisfied before proceeding with installation.
+Take the following steps to make sure that all dependencies are satisfied before proceeding with installation.

 1. Download all prerequisite binaries from
     [R for macOS Developers](https://mac.r-project.org/libs-arm64/)